tensip/Gator-Equation-Solver/Image_Classification/README.md

 6. `modelX.pth` -- The best model that is generated from the `train_CNN.ipynb` file.
 There are 2 model which are `model1.pth` and `model4.pth`.
 The default model that is used in this project is `model1.pth`.

+### The procedure of classifying an image

+1. Download the handwriting images from - https://www.kaggle.com/datasets/xainano/handwrittenmathsymbols?resource=download

+2. Cut off some math signs that are not needed for our project

+3. Run `Data_extracting.py` to preprocess images from dataset and save it as `data_for_training.npy`

+4. Train the model by running `train_CNN.ipynb`.
+Adjust some hyperparameters such as BATCH_SIZE, EPOCHS, LEARNING RATE, NUMBER_OF_LAYERS, NUMBER_OF_NODES to receive the model.

+5. Save the model and test the accuracy of it by running `test_CNN.ipynb`